How to sandbox your digital life.

 Essentially I started burning my boats.

 Almost a year later as I slowly phased out my business I decided to burn the harbor and the city too!
-I stumbled into the world of data privacy and cybersecurity and realized the world was changing and that I needed to accept I couldn’t fight for authenticity online anymore.
+I stumbled into the world of data privacy and cybersecurity and realized the world was changing and that I needed to accept the shift and shield my personal life online and some of my opinions.

 We can’t control these platforms.
 We can’t control governments.
 The truth is that the internet is far less free today than it was 10 years ago…..
 What you post online can be used against you and well I don’t trust the powers at be to be fair….